LearnersGuild/guide/Operating-Model/Working-Together.md

 In order to maximize working productivity and quality of life, partners can expense the cost of a monthly coworking space membership (flexible or dedicated desk), if they prefer not to work from home.

-The amount of reimbursement may vary by city, but should align to typical membership costs for a partner's location (use WeWork or Impact Hub's location-based rates as a guideline: https://www.wework.com/locations / http://www.impacthub.net/where-are-impact-hubs/)
+The amount of reimbursement may vary by city, but should align to typical membership costs for a partner's location (use WeWork or Impact Hub's location-based rates as a playbookline: https://www.wework.com/locations / http://www.impacthub.net/where-are-impact-hubs/)

 ## What Full-Time / Flex-Time Means